jacobwtriplett/stackdid/readme.md

 ### Main Options

 * **treatment(varname)** - *(required)* A binary (0,1) indicator that an observation is treated in a given period; for example, if a group is treated only in 2004, varname equals 1 in 2004 and 0 otherwise for observations in that group.
-Missing values are allowed and denote unobserved treatment status.

 * **group(varname)** - *(required)* The panelvar at which treatment occurs.
 This need not be the same panelvar as set in xtset; for example, if treatment is determined at the state-year level, specify group(state), even if the data are at the firm-year level.